spitzli/twilight-error/README.md

 - Create a message in a channel with the error message
 - Execute a webhook with the error message
 - Append the error message to a file

+## Contributing
+Contributions or even opening issues are very welcomed

+## Licence
+Licensed MIT, this is a third party crate that's not affiliated with the Twilight organization